iterative/dvc.org/content/docs/command-reference/plots/index.md

   be the path to the data source.
 String, or list elements will be the names of data columns or fields withing the source file.
 If this field is a dictionary, it is assumed that its keys are paths to data sources.
-The values have to be either strings or lists, and are treted as column(s)/field(s) within respective files.
+The values have to be either strings or lists, and are treated as column(s)/field(s) within respective files.
 - `x_label` - X axis label.
 The X field name is the default.
 - `y_label` - Y axis label.
 If all provided Y entries have the same field name,